learn-co-curriculum/dsc-python-essentials-lab/README.md

 ## Introduction

-Congratulations, you made it through the new content for the first section of the prep!
+Congratulations, you made it through the new content for the first section of the prework!
 This cumulative lab will help you review and practice everything you've learned in this section — "putting it all together" into an analysis with real-world data.

 ## Objectives
 You will be able to: